DEFRA/future-flood-forecasting-web-portal-importer/README.md

 * Install function extensions
 * Deploy the functions to the function app

-## Running The Queue Based Function
+## Running The Queue Based Function To Import Data For A Single Location

-Messages placed on the storage queue **must** contain only the ID of the location for which data is to be imported.
+Messages placed on the fewspiqueue storage queue **must** contain only the ID of the location for which data is to be imported.

+## Running The Queue Based Function To Refresh The Set Of Locations Associated With Each Display Group

+Messages placed on the locationlookupqueue storage queue **must** contain some content; for example {"input": "refresh"}.
+The message content is ignored.

 ## Running The Scheduled Function